Section 1. The name of the Club shall be the Pembroke Welsh Corgi Club of America, Inc.

 Section 4.
 Nominations and Ballots.
 No person may be a candidate in a Club election who has not been nominated in accordance with these bylaws.
 A Nominating Committee shall be chosen by the Board of Directors before February 15th.
-The committee shall consist of three members from different areas of the U.S.A., and two alternates, all members in good standing, no more than one of whom may be a member of the current Board of directors.
+The committee shall consist of three members from different areas of the U.S.A., and two alternates, all members in good standing, only one of whom shall be a member of the current Board of Directors.
 The Board shall name a chairman for the committee.
-The Nominating Committee may conduct its business in person, by mail, FAX, or telephone conference call.
+The Nominating Committee may hold its meetings and conduct its business in person, by mail,email or fax, or via telephone conference call or video conference.

 (a) The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each office and for each position on the Board of Directors and shall procure the acceptance of each nominee so chosen.
 The Committee should consider geographical representation of the membership on the Board to the extent that it is practicable to do so.